 Introduction

-Autonomous driving is a highly frequented research area for both mobile robots, cars, and drones.
-The robot has to generate its collision-free motion to the goal position with keeping the safety of the obstacles that occur in the local environment.
-The motion planning methods generate both the velocity and the path profiles for the robot using the measured information about the velocity vectors and the positions of the obstacles.
+Autonomous driving is a highly frequented research area for mobile robots, cars and drones.
+Robots have to generate a collision-free motion towards the target position while maintaining safety with respect to the obstacles that occur in the local environment.
+Motion-planning methods generate both the velocity and the path profiles for the robot using measured information about the velocity vectors and the positions of the obstacles.

-The motion planning algorithms can be divided into two parts.
-If all data are known and available from the environment of the robot at the start, then global motion planning algorithms can be used for generating the collision-free path [1], [2].
-Otherwise, if the robot can use only the local sensor-based information about the surrounding dense, dynamic environment, then reactive motion planning algorithms can be acceptable solution opportunities for generating the path and velocities of the robot [3], [4].
+Motion-planning algorithms can be divided into two parts.
+If all the data for the robot’s environment are known and available at the start, then global motion-planning algorithms can be used to generate a collision-free path [1], [2].
+However, if the robot can only use local sensor-based information about its surrounding complex and dynamic environment, then reactive motion-planning algorithms can provide an acceptable solution for generating the robot’s path and velocity [3], [4].

-Using the reactive motion planning algorithm, it is an NP-hard problem to generate optimal evasive maneuvers that can ensure a safe motion for the agent and the environment [5].
-The task is more difficult if the uncertainties of the measured data (velocity vectors and positions) are taken into consideration.
-In this paper, a novel reactive motion planning algorithm is presented that can calculate the uncertainties for every obstacle using their velocity vectors and distances from the agent.
+Using a reactive motion-planning algorithm, generating optimal evasive manoeuvers that can ensure a safe motion for the agent and the environment is an NP-hard problem [5].
+The task is more difficult if the uncertainties of the measured data (velocity vectors and positions) are taken into account.
+In this paper, a novel reactive motion-planning algorithm is presented that can calculate the uncertainties of every obstacle using their velocity vectors and distance from the agent.

-The paper is ordered in the following way: Section 2 shows some often used reactive motion planning methods that were introduced in the previous decades.
-In some algorithms, the uncertainties of the measured data were also considered.
-At the end of Section 2, the basics of the Velocity Obstacles (VO) and Artificial Potential Field (APF) methods will be presented too.
-Later on, in Section 3, the novel concept of the calculation of the uncertainties of the obstacles will be shown.
-Then, in Section 4, the introduced motion planning algorithms will be presented that can generate a safety motion for the agent considering the uncertainties.
-In Section 5, the simulation results will be presented, and the introduced motion planning methods will also be compared.
-In Section 6, the CoppeliaSim simulation environment will be presented.
-In Section 7, a conclusion will be given with the future plan opportunities.
+The paper is ordered in the following way.
+Section 2 outlines some often-used reactive motion-planning methods that have been introduced in recent decades.
+In some algorithms, the uncertainties of the measured data have also been considered.
+At the end of Section 2, the basics of the velocity obstacle (VO) and artificial potential field (APF) methods are presented.
+In Section 3, the novel concept for the calculation of obstacle uncertainties is set out.
+Section 4 then presents the introduced motion-planning algorithms, which can generate a safety motion for the agent taking into account the uncertainties.
+In Section 5, the simulation results are presented, and the introduced motion-planning methods are compared.
+In Section 6, the CoppeliaSim simulation environment is discussed, and Section 7 provides a conclusion and sets out plans for future research.

 Previous work

-In this section, a few reactive motion planning algorithms are presented.
+In this section, a few reactive motion-planning algorithms are presented.

-The Inevitable Collision States method (ICS) calculates all states of the robot where there is no available control command that would result in a collision-free motion between the robot and the environment.
-The main goal is to provide that the agent never finds itself in an ICS situation.
-The algorithm is appropriate not only in static but also in dynamic environments [6], [7], [8].
+The inevitable collision states method (ICS) calculates all states of the robot where there is no available control command that would result in a collision-free motion between the robot and the environment.
+The main goal is to ensure that the agent never finds itself in an ICS situation.
+The algorithm is appropriate not only for static but also for dynamic environments [6]-[8].

-The main concept of the Dynamic Window method [9], [10] is that the agent selects the velocity vector from the reachable and admissible set of the velocity space.
-The robot will execute a collision-free motion by selecting a velocity vector from the admissible velocity set.
-Next to this, the reachable velocities can be generated using the kinematic and dynamic constraints of the agent.
+The main concept behind the dynamic window method [9], [10] is that the agent selects a velocity vector from the reachable and admissible set of the velocity space.
+The robot executes a collision-free motion by selecting a velocity vector from the admissible velocity set.
+At the same time, reachable velocities can be generated using the kinematic and dynamic constraints of the agent.